Question:(Last edited: Tuesday, 14 July 2020, 10:22 AM)

 Pre-existing conditions are also covered provided that the student is fit to study.
 If more treatments are necessary, permission for this must be requested from the Insurer in advance based on a treatment plan from the Insured Person’s practitioner.
 The Insurer’s Medical Adviser will assess the treatment plan and the Medical Need for further treatment.

 Question:(Last edited: Friday, 14 January 2022, 4:01 PM)

 Meeting Staff: Can I schedule a face-to-face meeting with my process tutor or other university staff during COVID19 period?

-No, currently face-to-face meetings are not possible as per instructions from the Dutch government.
-Any meetings will be held only online (through Skype or Teams).
+Yes, currently face-to-face meetings are possible but the situation may change as per instructions from the Dutch government.

 Question:(Last edited: Monday, 22 June 2020, 1:33 PM)